Slope reef/Wall/Flat reef

 Boasting a remarkably dramatic underwater topography, Koh Bida Nok is characterized by steep precipices, caves, swim throughs and underwater crags.
 It is no wonder that Koh Bida Nok and Koh Bida Nai are the two most popular divesites in the Phi Phi islands.

 Kuhl’s stingrays are common in the area and look out for small bamboo sharks in cracks.
 Look to the blue beyond the reef and you may also see schools of pickhandle barracudas and bigeye snapper.
 Along the reef, you will also find a variety of colorful reef fish, such as pufferfish, porcupinefish and lionfish.

-Our big boat is going to Koh Bida's every Monday, Wednesday and Saturday.
+Our big boat is going to Koh Bida 3 times per week.

 - Experience : All levels

 - Visibility : 5-20M